kartikshankar-nyc/kartikshankar-nyc/README.md

 I'm a technology leader passionate about building innovative solutions and leading happy, and high-performing engineering teams that delight customers.

+- Currently running tech at 3 companies:
+  1. Founder and CTO at [Anjaneya Innovations](https://anjaneyainnovations.com/) (Stealth Advisory/Consulting firm)
+  2. CTO and co-founder at [AXCL](https://axcl.com/) - Urban Transportation
+  3. CTO and Strategic Advisor at [Sentry](https://sentryms.com/) Transportation and Logistics
-- Currently leading engineering initiatives in FinTech as Global Head of Engineering and SVP at Jefferies.
-Previously at Morgan Stanley, Microsoft, CA Broadcom.
+- Previously at Jefferies, Morgan Stanley, Microsoft, CA Broadcom.
 - Continuously exploring emerging technologies and innovation. (so the GitHub contribution graph turns more green 🟩 🟩 😀 )
 - Committed to lifelong learning.
 - Curious about everything!